yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/deploy/install-admin-console/default.md

 Clicking Continue above will bring us to Yugabyte Platform configuration.

-In case the pre-flight check fails, see [Troubleshoot Yugabyte Platform](../../../troubleshoot/enterprise-edition/) to identify the resolution.
+In case the pre-flight check fails, review the [Troubleshoot Yugabyte Platform](../../../troubleshoot/) to identify the resolution.